 SCCM Server OS Upgrade WSUS SUP Notes from Real World Configuration Manager ConfigMgr MEMCM?
 SCCM server OS upgrade (in place) is fully supported if your SCCM server is running SCCM CB 1606 version and above.
 However, with SCCM CB 1702, we have a hard requirement to have an operating system version of SCCM servers.

 The minimum requirement for SCCM CB 1702 is to have Server 2012 and above.
-I have mentioned this in my previous post “Step by Step Video Tutorial of SCCM CB 1702 Baseline version Installation“.
+In my previous post, “Step by Step Video Tutorial of SCCM CB 1702 Baseline version Installation“.
 In this post, we will see some of the notes/experiences from the field (real world) during the in-place OS upgrade.